manuelpepe/PolyCompounder/README.md

 ### Adding extra strategies

 You can add strategies to execute at `resources/strategies.json`.
-For example, the follwing example defines 1 estrategy to execute, using the strategy `PZAPPoolCompoundStrategy` and the contracts `PZAP`, `WBTC`, `PAIR`, `MASTERCHEF` and `ROUTER`.
+For example, the following example defines 1 estrategy to execute, using the strategy `PZAPPoolCompoundStrategy` and the contracts `PZAP`, `WBTC`, `PAIR`, `MASTERCHEF` and `ROUTER`.

 ```json